5-day Bordeaux and Cognac Trip

 Bordeaux Hotel Options

-Villas Foch (5*) – Right off the historic Place des Quinconces stands the brand new 5 star jewel Villas Foch.
-A boutique property with 20 well appointed rooms.
-A great location and a great hotel.
+Villas Foch (5*) – Right off the historic Place des Quinconces stands the brand new 5 star jewel, Villas Foch.
+A boutique property with 20 very well appointed rooms.
+A great location and a great hotel in the heart of Bordeaux.

 A bedroom at the 5-star Villas Foch in Bordeaux

 Hotel Seze (4*) – Also off of the Place des Quinconces is the charming 4 star Hotel Seze.
-A highly rated boutique hotel in the heart of Bordeaux.
+A highly rated boutique hotel with a very friendly staff and well appointed rooms.

 Self-Guided Option